approov/quickstart-android-kotlin-retrofit/SHAPES-EXAMPLE.md

 * [Android Studio](https://developer.android.com/studio) installed (Android Studio Bumblebee 2021.1.1 is used in this guide)
 * The contents of this repo

-## RUNNING THE SHAPES APP WITHOUT APPROOV
+## RUN THE SHAPES APP WITHOUT APPROOV

 Open the project in the `shapes-app` folder using `File->Open` in Android Studio.
 Run the app as follows: